ishaqjones/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

-The ticket has been assigned to John.
+The ticket has been assigned to John by the Lead Admin.

 <p>